Common car loan vehicle restrictions

 Any vehicle that has been declared a repairable write-off in most cases would not be able to be used as security for car loans.
-Most lenders would also not allow vehicles being used for motor sports, etc. to be used as security, as they are too risky in regards to the usage of the car.
+Most lenders would also not allow vehicles being used for motor sports, etc. to be used as security, as there is too much risk of the vehicle being involved in an accident.

 Basically the lender is weighing up the risk involved with any application, as they need to look at things as a worst case scenario, so if they had to repossess the vehicle and sell it, how easy would it be to sell and how much would they lose from the financed amount in comparison to the wholesale price they would off load it for a quick sale?

 Any good qualified professional broker should be able to determine whether your proposal outside the restrictions is feasible in regards to your own situation, so it may be worthwhile discussing this prior to